elastisys/scale.cloudpool/aws/autoscaling/README.md

     - ``securityGroups``: Not applicable.
     - ``bootScript``: Not applicable.
   - ``scaleInConfig``: Describes how to decommission servers (on scale-in).
-    - ``victimSelectionPolicy``: Policy for selecting which spot instance to terminate.
+    - ``victimSelectionPolicy``: Policy for selecting which instance to terminate.
 Allowed values: ``NEWEST_INSTANCE``, ``OLDEST_INSTANCE``, ``CLOSEST_TO_INSTANCE_HOUR``.
     - ``instanceHourMargin``: How many seconds prior to the next instance hour